Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/VUDRM-key-provision.md

 The values are:
 - `key_hex`: Unique ID for the encryption.
 - `iv_hex`: The encryption key.
-- `laurl`: The Fairplay license server URL.
+- `laurl`: The FairPlay license server URL.
 At the point of the request to the license server the `skd` protocol should be replaced with `https`.

 ##### HLS AES encryption